AugurProject/augur.js-docs/source/version2/includes/_typeDefinitions.md

 * **`DESIGNATED_REPORTING`** (string) Market's end time has occurred, and it is pending a Designated Report.
 * **`OPEN_REPORTING`** (string) The Designated Reporter failed to submit a Designated Report within the allotted time, causing the Market to enter the Open Reporting Phase.
 * **`CROWDSOURCING_DISPUTE`** (string) An Initial Report for the Market has been submitted, and the Market's Tentative Outcome is open to being Disputed.
-* **`AWAITING_NEXT_WINDOW`** (string) Either the Market had an Initial Report submitted in the current Fee Window, or one of the Market's Dispute Crowdsourcers received enough REP to Challenge the Market's Tentative Outcome.
-In either case, the Market is awaiting the next Fee Window in order to enter another Dispute Round.
+* **`AWAITING_NEXT_WINDOW`** (string) Either the Market had an Initial Report submitted in the current Dispute Window, or one of the Market's Dispute Crowdsourcers received enough REP to Challenge the Market's Tentative Outcome.
+In either case, the Market is awaiting the next Dispute Window in order to enter another Dispute Round.
 * **`FINALIZED`** (string) An Outcome for the Market has been determined.
 * **`FORKING`** (string) The Dispute Crowdsourcer for one of the Market's Outcomes received enough REP to reach the Fork Threshold, causing a fork.
 Users can migrate their REP to the Universe of their choice.
 * **`AWAITING_FORK_MIGRATION`** (string) Market is waiting for another Market's Fork to be resolved.
 This means its Tentative Outcome has been reset to the Outcome submitted in the Initial Report, and all Stake in the Market's Dispute Crowdsourcers has been refunded to the users who Staked on them.